 Test-taking services are also available in the Learning Center to qualifying students.
 Test taking accommodations are provided based on a student's learning difference and at an additional fee.
-Tests must be scheduled with Kathy Stamey, Testing Coordinator, at kstamey@princeave.org in advance.
+Tests must be scheduled the Testing Coordinator in advance.

 Tutorial Services